Like a Virgin (song): Reception and analysis

 The video was generally well received by critics.
-For The Independent, Ben Kelly pointed out that, "her ambition is on full display [on the video].
+For The Independent, Ben Kelly pointed out that, "her ambition is on full display [in the video].
 As the camera cuts between her eyes and those of a lion, it's hard to tell who looks hungrier"; he named it one of Madonna's ten best music videos.
 "Like a Virgin" was considered the singer's eighth best video by Idolator's Mike Neid, who referred to it as a "timeless release".
 Louis Virtel placed it in the 27th position of The Backlot's ranking of the singer's music videos.
 Ferraro called it "funny, funky and bright".
 Georges-Claude Guilbert, in Madonna as Postmodern Myth (2015), highlighted the "games with carnival masks, men, lions and 'werelions', [and] allusions to eighteenth-century practices", adding that it was an "extremely sexy" clip.
 Author Michael Campbell concluded that with the video, Madonna created "the formula that would set the tone for her subsequent work: combine provocative, shocking and controversial themes and images with bright, accessible music".